-A course of study in Dance can establish a basis for further education and employment in the field of dance, and to broader areas in creative industries and cultural institutions, including arts administration and management, communication, education, public relations, research, and science and technology.
+A course of study in Dance can establish a basis for further education and employment in the field of dance, and to broader areas in creative industries, cultural institutions, administration and management, health, communications, education, public relations, research, science and technology.

-- demonstrate an understanding of dance concepts and skills - · apply literacy skills - organise and apply the dance concepts - · analyse and interpret dance concepts and skills - apply technical skills - · realise meaning through expressive skills - · create dance to communicate meaning - evaluate dance, justifying the use of dance concepts and skills.
+- demonstrate an understanding of dance concepts and skills

+- · apply literacy skills

+- organise and apply the dance concepts

+- · analyse and interpret dance concepts and skills

+- · apply technical skills

+- realise meaning through expressive skills

+- create dance to communicate meaning

+- evaluate dance, justifying the use of dance concepts and dance skills.

 Unit 1 Unit 2 Unit 3 Unit 4 Moving bodies How does dance communicate meaning for different purposes and in different contexts?
-Genres: Contemporary at least one other genre Subject matter: meaning, purpose and context historical and cultural origins of focus genres Moving through environments How does the integration of the environment shape dance to communicate meaning?
-Genres: Contemporary at least one other genre Subject matter: physical dance environments including site-specific dance virtual dance environments Moving statements How is dance used to communicate viewpoints?
-Genres: Contemporary at least one other genre Subject matter: social, political and cultural influences on dance Moving my way How does dance communicate meaning for me?
-Genres: - fusion of movement styles Subject matter: - developing a personal movement style - personal viewpoints and influences on genre
+Genres: Contemporary at least one other genre Subject matter: meaning, purpose and context historical and cultural origins of focus genres Moving through environments How does the integration of the environment shape dance to communicate meaning? • Genres: - Contemporary - at least one other genre • Subject matter: - physical dance environments including site-specific dance - virtual dance environments Moving statements How is dance used to communicate viewpoints?
+Genres: Contemporary at least one other genre Subject matter: social, political and cultural influences on dance Moving my way How does dance communicate meaning for me? • Genres: - fusion of movement styles • Subject matter: - developing a personal movement style - personal viewpoints and influences on genre